 3. Make it Fun

-Provide a VBS to your leaders and have them choose a story to dive deeper into with their kids.
+Provide a Jesus Storybook Bible to your leaders and have them choose a story to dive deeper into with their kids.
 Help them to understand the story by acting out parts in smaller groups or creating games that correlate.
 For instance, if your pastor is preaching on trusting in God’s direction, have your children’s ministry read the story of Jonah and the whale.
 Jonah didn’t trust God and ran away from his calling.
 To protect his fellow men, he jumped into the storm God created and was swallowed by a whale.
 Have the children gather under a parachute as if inside this whale’s belly, and talk about how that must have felt.
 Then, have a volunteer from the outside pull the parachute away like Jonah being saved.

 Photo by Ben White